SeskoDk/GAN-Pokemon/README.md

 * Images: `data\pokemon_preprocessed`, with the size of 819 images,
 * New Images: `data\generated_images`, with the size of 819 images.

-To evaluate the Pokèmon images, you have to run
+To evaluate the Pokémon images, you have to run
 ```
 python -m evaluation.pytorch-fid.src.pytorch_fid.fid_score --num-workers 2 src\generated_images src\pokemon_preprocessed
 ```